Eastleigh–Romsey line: History

-The line, part of the London and South Western Railway, was part of the Bishopstoke (now Eastleigh) to Salisbury line which was authorized on 4 July 1844.
+The line, part of the London and South Western Railway, was part of the Bishopstoke (now Eastleigh) to Salisbury line which was authorized by the Salisbury Branch Railway Act 1844 (7 & 8 Vict. c. lxiii) on 4 July 1844.
 Construction of the line was problematic, as landowners, somewhat unusually, took an obstructive attitude to the railway.
 The problems were exacerbated by the choice of a small contractor over the more well established and more experienced options in order to save money.
 In addition, the weather conditions during construction caused earthworks to slip and then freeze.
 As a result of all these factors, the opening of the line was postponed three times before coal and goods traffic used the line for the first time on 27 January 1847.
 The line was opened to passenger traffic on 1 March 1847 and was the main route from Salisbury to London from that time until the opening of the direct Salisbury line over a decade later, on 1 May 1857.

 Chandler's Ford station was closed to goods traffic on 1 June 1964, and five years later on 5 May 1969, the station was also closed to passengers when regular passenger services were withdrawn.
 Originally built as a double track, the line was singled on 1 May 1972.
 The line continued to be used by stone trains from the Mendip area to and from Botley as well as other freight services, as well as weekend diversions of passenger traffic.

 A £10 million plan was put forward in 1999 to reopen Southampton Terminus and Northam, which was to have been controlled by East Anglia Railways Train Company, their plans included building a new rail-link using the current remaining track by St. Marys Stadium and as far as the Waterfront, which is now safe guarded by Southampton City Council for future rail links.
 This would have allowed trains to go from Southampton Waterfront to East Anglia without the need to change at London.
 It was also hoped it would reduce the traffic around Southampton with a local commuter line linking the Waterfront to Romsey, Halterworth and Chandler's Ford, but the plan failed to come about for reasons unknown.

 The line between Eastleigh and Romsey was reopened for passenger traffic in May 2003 with a re-built station at Chandler's Ford.